-In 2006 HRC botanists began to voluntarily document plants ranked as CRPR 4, which are "plants of limited distribution, a watch list" (CNPS 2014), and CRPR 3, "plants of problematic taxonomy and about which we need more information."
+In 2006 HRC botanists began to voluntarily document plants ranked as CRPR 4: "plants of limited distribution, a watch list", and CRPR 3: "plants of problematic taxonomy and about which we need more information" (CNPS 2016).
 This was modified in 2010 to include only CRPR 4 plants.
 There are approximately 34 species on these CRPR lists that are known or are likely to occur on HRC ownership (see Introduction, Table 2).
+HRC botanists have located populations of 15 of these species during surveys.

-During 2014 HRC botanists found 24 occurrences of nine of these species (see Appendix 2: Plant Detections).
+During 2014 HRC botanists found 38 occurrences of ten of these species (see Appendix 2: Plant Detections).
 We record these as we would plants on our Special Status Plant List and maintain them in our database (see Data Management and Analysis Methods).
 We also report these plants annually to CNDDB.